 Once I had changed my thinking, my actions, behaviours and destiny followed eagerly.
 Even shopping and purchases became more considered, more savvy, became less.
 Minimising is like an infectious disease, impossible to contain.
 Declining unwanted, unnecessary carrier bags in shops, leaflets, free magazines and gifts has become automatic.
 Since achieving 100 things, I have continued to pare back.
-Now my heightened and more mindful awareness of each and every item in my possession.
+But now I have a heightened and more mindful awareness of each and every item in my possession.
 It enables me to recognise more clearly than ever what has value to me, what I love, what I need.
 Less is most definitely more!
 Extra space, time and energy.
 More money, ease and action.
 Time for living, loving and giving.
 More people.
 Increased gratitude and even more abundance.
 This was the establishment of my Just ONE philosophy.
 But maybe we’ll leave that story for next time …

 With Love, fledgling on fire xx